-The Chateaubriand Fellowship in Science, Technology, Engineering, Mathematics & Health for doctoral students aims to initiate or reinforce collaborations, partnerships or joint projects between French and American research teams.
-The Chateaubriand Fellowship supports PhD students registered in an American university who wish to conduct part of their doctoral research in a French laboratory.
+The Chateaubriand Fellowship program for PhD students aims to initiate or strengthen collaborations or joint projects between French and American research teams.
+These fellowships fund doctoral students enrolled in an American university who wish to conduct part of their doctoral research in a French laboratory.
+It covers both human and social sciences (HSS) and science, technology, engineering and mathematics (STEM).

-Dates: The call for applications is open each year from October to January for fellowships starting between September and April of the following academic year.
+Dates: The call for applications is open each year from October (Year N) to January (Year N+1) for fellowships starting between September (Year N+1) and April (Year N+2).

 Application: Chateaubriand Fellowship website